 If either Route A or Route B of the Protocol is implemented, the governing body member whose conduct is being questioned should be informed about the nature of the concern/allegation and the process by which it is to be dealt with.
+Enough information should be provided to identify the provision(s) of the Code which the complaint relates to.
 The governing body member should be informed if leave of absence is to be taken and of the likely timescale for the conduct of the process.
-If there is any change to this timescale, they should be informed.
-A template letter for this purpose is included at Appendix 5.
+If there is any change to this timescale, they should be informed at the earliest opportunity, and advised of the amended timeframe.
+A template letter for this purpose is included at Appendix 6.